Photo by Heather Ogg

 It may be Canada’s smallest province, but P.E.I. punches well above its weight with charming towns, a historic capital city, a sprawling national park, and lots and lots of lobster.

 Tip to tip, Prince Edward Island is only 140 miles long.
-And its population—just under 157,000 as of 2019—is less than that of a small city.
-But Canada’s smallest province packs a big punch, offering gorgeous scenery, the world’s longest bridge over frozen water, rich natural resources, and outsized personality.
+And its population—just over 165,000 as of 2021—is less than that of a small city.
+But Canada’s smallest province packs a big punch, offering gorgeous scenery, rich natural resources, and outsized personality.

 For a city of 36,000 people, Charlottetown—Canada’s smallest provincial capital—offers a surprising amount of things to do.
 The Confederation Centre for the Arts showcases exciting work by Canadian artists, while cobblestoned Victoria Row and its beautifully preserved buildings house hip hangouts like Receiver Coffee Company and local favorites like John Brown Richmond Street Grille.
 There’s also St. Dunstan’s Basilica, a French Gothic cathedral with towering spires.
 If you visit from June to October, you can check out the Charlottetown Festival, a celebration of local theater with shows like Anne of Green Gables–The Musical (performed here every summer since 1965).
-When hunger strikes, head to Slaymaker & Nichols for “social plates” like beet-stained deviled eggs and miniature French dip sandwiches.
+When hunger strikes, head to Slaymaker & Nichols for eclectic fare from mulligatawny soup to “I Just Won a Tony” rigatoni.

 One of just two streets in Canada designated a National Historic District, Charlottetown’s Great George Street played a starring role in Confederation, how the British North American colonies joined to form the Dominion of Canada in 1867.
 On this street, in the historic Province House, the colonies met to negotiate terms and create Canada’s constitution.
 While it sounds hokey, a walking tour of the area with Charlottetown’s Confederation Players is a must.
 Costumed actors reenact the founding of modern-day Canada while showing you around Great George Street’s meticulously preserved buildings.

-P.E.I. has just one national park, but luckily, it’s a spectacular one.
+P.E.I.’s one national park is spectacular.
 Clocking in at 10 square miles, Prince Edward Island National Park is best known for its seven beaches, as well as attractions like the Skmaqn–Port-la-Joye–Fort Amherst National Historic Site, which commemorates the first permanent European settlement on the island and consists of an 18th-century fort, settler’s house, visitor center, and memorable views of the Charlottetown harbor.
 Also worth exploring is Green Gables Heritage Place, home to the original farmstead and woodland pathways that inspired author Lucy Maud Montgomery, and the Greenwich Peninsula, added to the park in 1998 and rich with rare plants, magical dunes, and white-sand beaches.

-Especially if your regular catch is canned tuna, deep-sea fishing off the P.E.I. coast makes a great adventure.
-The waters of the Gulf of St. Lawrence and Northumberland Strait typically yield mackerel and bluefin tuna, ensuring a particularly delicious haul.
-From July through September, you’ll find fishing charters operating out of the many ports along the island’s edges, each with its own cast of characters to make the experience memorable.
+Especially if your regular catch is canned tuna, deep-sea fishing off the P.E.I. coast makes a memorable adventure.
+The waters of the Gulf of St. Lawrence and Northumberland Strait typically yield mackerel and bluefin tuna, ensuring a delicious haul.
+From July through September, you’ll find fishing charters operating out of the many ports along the island’s edges, each with its own character.
 Tranquility Cove Adventures lets you grill your catch right on board, while Joey’s Deep Sea Fishing offers a “Lobster Fish and Feast” excursion that includes a guided tour of oyster beds and lobster traps, followed by a lobster dinner back on shore.
 Families that want to fish together should check out Aiden’s Deep Sea Fishing Trips, a favorite for its friendly, patient captains and small-group charters.

 You’ll know you’ve reached the Canadian Potato Museum in O’Leary by the 14-foot fiberglass tuber displayed on the front lawn.
 Inside, you can learn all about how potatoes are a billion-dollar annual crop on P.E.I. (locals even call themselves “spudheads”) while touring antique farming equipment and reconstructed farm buildings from the 19th century.